 Teacup Media (China History Podcast)

 We are delighted to be able to promote links to Laszlo Montgomery's excellent Teacup Media ➚ series created over the last six years.
 Lazlo Montgomery ➚ has in depth knowledge of building commercial contacts with China over 25 years.
-This set of 175 podcasts totals almost 100 hours of audio commentary which covers every conceivable topic in Chinese history.
+This set of 200 podcasts totals 100 hours of audio commentary which covers every conceivable topic in Chinese history.
 Highly recommended.

 Feel free to contact Chinasage to point out any errors, omissions or suggestions on how to improve this web site.